carpentries/workshop_administrators/amy_manual.md

 #### Adding bulk records

-If the person has a role associated with a specific event, `Person` records can also be added in bulk using the `Bulk add persons` menu option.
+If the person has a role associated with a specific event, `Person` records can also be added in bulk using the `Bulk add persons` menu option in the regular `+` menu or the `More` menu.

 ![AMY bulk add person menu](images/amy_bulk_add_person_menu.png)